 Race is another major risk factor.
 In the United States, this disease is much more common in African American men than in any other group of men.
 It is least common in Asian and American Indian men.

 (Watch the video to learn more about African American men and prostate cancer.
 To enlarge the video, click the brackets in the lower right-hand corner.
 To reduce the video, press the Escape (Esc) button on your keyboard.)

 A man's risk for developing prostate cancer is higher if his father or brother has had the disease.

-Scientists have wondered whether an enlarged prostate, a condition also known as benign prostatic hyperplasia or BPH, might increase the risk for prostate cancer.
-They have also studied obesity, lack of exercise, smoking, radiation exposure, and a sexually transmitted virus to see if they might increase risk.
-But at this time, there is little evidence that any of these factors contribute to an increased risk.
+Scientists have wondered whether obesity, lack of exercise, smoking, radiation exposure, might increase risk.
+But at this time, there is no firm evidence that these factors contribute to an increased risk.